angular/angular/guides/theming.md

 enable these strong focus indicators via two Sass mixins:
 `strong-focus-indicators` and `strong-focus-indicators-theme`.

-The `strong-focus-indicators` mixin emits structal indicator styles for all components.
+The `strong-focus-indicators` mixin emits structural indicator styles for all components.
 This mixin should be included exactly once in an application, similar to the `core` mixin described above.

 The `strong-focus-indicators-theme` mixin emits only the indicator's color styles.
 This mixin should